TheJacksonLaboratory/ezomero/CONTRIBUTING.md

       git push origin add-retrieve-tags

-   * Enter your GitHub username and password (repeat contributors or advanced users can remove this step by [connecting to GitHub with SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)).
+   * Enter your GitHub username and password (or [connect to GitHub with SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) - password authenticating via git without an access token and will be discontinued by Aug 13, 2021).

    * Go to GitHub.
 The new branch will show up with a green Pull Request button - click it.